Zain Group

-Mobile Telecommunications Company K.S.C.P. (doing business as Zain), /ar/, is a Kuwaiti mobile telecommunications company founded in 22 June 1983 in Kuwait as MTC (an abbreviation for its predecessor's former name, the Mobile Telecommunications Company), and later rebranded as Zain in 2007.
-Zain has a commercial presence in seven countries across the Middle East with 47.8 million active customers as of 30 June 2024.
+Mobile Telecommunications Company K.S.C.P. (doing business as Zain) (زين /afb/) is a Kuwaiti mobile telecommunications company founded on 22 June 1983 in Kuwait as MTC (an abbreviation for its predecessor's former name, the Mobile Telecommunications Company), and later rebranded as Zain in 2007.
+Zain has a commercial presence in eight countries across the Middle East with 50.9 million active customers as of 31 December 2025.
 The Vice Chairman and Group CEO is Bader Nasser Al-Kharafi, who was appointed in March 2017.

 As of 2024, the two major stakeholders are Kuwait Investment Authority with 15.9% and Omantel with 21.9%.

-The Zain brand is one of the recognized telecom brands across the MENA region, with a brand value of US$3 billion (2024).
+The Zain brand is one of the most recognized telecom brands across the MENA region, with a brand value of US$3.5 billion (2025).

-Financial highlights
+Zain Group was ranked 35th on Forbes Middle East's Top 100 Listed Companies 2025 list.

+History

+It was founded on 22 June 1983 in Kuwait as MTC (an abbreviation for its predecessor's former name, the Mobile Telecommunications Company), and later rebranded as Zain in 2007.
 Zain is listed on the Kuwait Stock Exchange.
-There are no restrictions on Zain shares as the company's capital is 100% free float and publicly traded.

-In Q2 2024, Zain Group generated consolidated revenue of KD 479 million (USD 1.6 billion), up 4% compared to Q2 2023.
-Normalized EBITDA grew 13% YoY to reach KD 178 million (USD 579 million), reflecting an EBITDA margin of 37%.
-Normalized net income growth soared 55% to reach KD 52 million (USD 170 million) reflecting an earnings per share of 12 fils.
-Normalized EBITDA and net income growth for Q2 2024 is arrived at by adjusting the number range claim in Q2 2023.